ziz5090/project1/part2.md

 Run some queries

 1. Run 3 interesting queries.
-   The three queries, together, should include multi-table joins, aggregation, WHERE clauses (each query does not need to include all of those SQL features).
+   The three queries, together, should include multi-table joins, WHERE clauses, and aggregation (e.g. COUNT, SUM, MIN, etc).
+Each query does not need to include all of those SQL features.